faiqhilman13/mini_platform_project/architecture.md

 ## Conclusion

-The Mini IDP platform has achieved a **major architectural milestone** with the successful migration to Supabase PostgreSQL and implementation of enterprise-grade security, followed by a **critical ML training configuration revolution** that fixed fundamental user experience issues.
+The Mini IDP platform has achieved a **major architectural milestone** with the successful migration to Supabase PostgreSQL and implementation of enterprise-grade security, followed by a **critical ML training configuration revolution** that fixed fundamental user experience issues, and now completed with **perfect UI/UX transparency** for ML preprocessing.

 **Key Revolutionary Changes:**
 - 🚀 **Database Architecture**: SQLite → Supabase PostgreSQL with 6-table optimized schema